Harikrishnan-Nair/Power-BI-Sales-Analysis-Report/README.md

 # Power-BI-Sales-Analysis-Report
 This project is about buidling a dashboard based on the sales data from 2019-2022 of a firm called Techno Edge.
-The data file has rows as listed below
+The key insights related to sales and profit based on different paramters like region, segment, category etc were identifed.
+The data file has columns as listed below:

 1. Row ID
 2. Order ID